acantril/learn-cantrill-io-labs/00-aws-simple-demos/aws-elastic-disaster-recovery/Readme.md

 If you head to the EC2 console: https://ap-northeast-1.console.aws.amazon.com/ec2/home

 You should see a new instance, created by Elastic Disaster Recovery.
-This instance handles the replication between your source server and EDR.
+This instance handles the replication between your source server and DRS.
 This is ***not*** the server that will be used in a disaster / failover.

 ![Untitled](images/Untitled%2015.png)

-Head back to the EDR console: https://ap-northeast-1.console.aws.amazon.com/drs/home
+Head back to the DRS console: https://ap-northeast-1.console.aws.amazon.com/drs/home

 Once your source server is in the Ready state, click on the hostname